What do waffles, crocheting and essays have in common? They’re all part of the original Galentine’s Day! Learn the history of the day & more!

 - Have a girls’ night in and give your gal pals a party favor like this s’more in a jar gift.

 Don’t forget to tell your friends on Twitter about Galentine’s Day!

 Use the hashtag #GalentinesDay to spread the word about the day on social media.
 Here is a tweet to get you started:Today is Galentine's Day!
 Head over to Always the Holidays to see why today is the perfect day to throw a waffle brunch for all your friends! ❤️ 🥞 💐 Click To Tweet

 If you enjoyed reading this post about Galentine’s Day, you might be curious about other lesser known holidays, like national days.

 There are almost 2000 national days in the year and more than 150 of them are celebrated in February.
-To see them all, check out the list of national days in February, and the February printable calendar of national days.
+To see them all, check out the list of national days in February, and the February word search printable of national days.